SyedMuqtasidAli/syedmuqtasidali/README.md

 🌱 I’m currently Intern in Data Majority as a Data scientist

-📫 How to reach me On LinkedIn: www.linkedin.com/in/syed-muqtasid-ali-91a0a623a
+📫 How to reach me on LinkedIn: www.linkedin.com/in/syed-muqtasid-ali-91a0a623a